Mayur1009/GSoC2022/README.md

 <https://github.com/rstats-gsoc/gsoc2022/wiki/imputeTestbenchG%3A-imputation-testbench-for-Genomics-data>

 #### Tests
-- Easy: Easy: Download the `imputeTestbench` package and demonstrate it with a naturally occurring time series.
+- Easy: Download the `imputeTestbench` package and demonstrate it with a naturally occurring time series.
 Document it with RMarkdown.

 - Medium: Suggest possible updates or a new feature you would like to include in the next version of the `imputeTestbench` package.